fawazghali/ion-mobility-ms-tools/trunk/Data/IMMS_Data/final_mgf/README.txt

 We observed that on certain runs there was a systematic shift in the m/z values so a ppm shift has been made on all peaks prior to searching.

+One file has been created to show that charge assignments can be inserted into file (file prefix insert_charge) but this has not been searched via Mascot, since it is likely this data type will not be recognized.

 *******************************

 Files have been processed as follows in the complete pipeline: